system-transparency/stfe/markup/api.md

 - Well-formed, see below.
 - Digitally signed
 	- Proves who submitted an entry for logging
-	- The signing key must chain back to a valid trust anchor
+	- Verification key must be registered in the log as a namespace

 ## Data structure definitions
 We encode everything that is digitally signed as in [RFC